Green Iguana

 What’s more, by papal decree long ago, the cold-blooded iguana, fond of warm coastal waters, can be eaten on Friday and during Lent.

-They are probably too well in Florida to ever be eradicated, but they can be controlled and excluded on a local scale.
+They are probably too well established in Florida to be eradicated, but they can be controlled and excluded on a local scale.
 Read more about one man’s efforts to rid Florida of the related spiny-tailed black iguana and Ctenosaur tacos at the South Beach Bar and Grille here.

 University of Florida Extension’s profile of the iguana.